daniel-molina/visualequation/README.md

 * DELETE or BACKSPACE:
 Remove current selection.
 If it was the entire argument of an operator, a square will remain so you can select it and add something in the future.
 There is no way to remove those squares without deleting the entire operator.

-* ^ and _:
+* UP and DOWN:
 Put a superindex or subindex.
-The former does not work in some keyboard maps.

 * CTRL+z:
 Recover the equation as it was before last change.
 You can use it all the times that you need.